blckbx/lnd_postgres/README.md

 - Database Backend: PostgreSQL 14.2 (latest version in ubuntu's repository)
 - **node state: new node without funds and channels (⚠)**

-It's important to mention that this setup is initially built as a new lightning node without existing funds or channels.
-Data migrations between different backends (bbolt, postgres, etcd) are not yet supported (as of v0.14.3).
+It's important to emphasize that this setup is built as a new lightning node without existing funds or channels.
+As said, data migrations between different backends (bbolt, postgres, etcd) are not yet supported (as of v0.14.3).

 ## 🛠 Install and setup PostgreSQL